 Admissions

-Jacksonville University requires students to supply GPA, high school records, and test scores.
-The admissions office prefers for students to submit recommendations as well.
+In addition to the application for enrollment, the school requires students to supply their GPA, high school transcripts, and test scores.
+The admissions office prefers for students to submit letters of recommendation as well.

 Financial Aid

-Jacksonville University’s financial aid office helps students seeking financial assistance.
+The school’s financial aid office helps students seeking financial assistance.
 Financial aid makes school tuition and fees more affordable for students trying to get the best education possible.
 Any student can and should apply for financial aid as part of the admissions process.
-All new students at Jacksonville University are automatically screened for scholarships during the admissions process.
+All new students are automatically screened for scholarships during the admissions process.
 College scholarships and grants can range on the lower end of $1,000 and all the way up to as much as $18,000 each academic year.
-Jacksonville University encourages students to speak to their financial aid advisor if they should have any questions regarding financial aid.
+Students are encouraged to speak to their financial aid advisor if they should have any questions regarding financial aid.

 Student Financial Aid Details

-Jacksonville University is a diverse college institution offering numerous services to students.
-The college Greek system has many fraternity and sorority groups for students.
-Jacksonville University fraternities include Kappa Alpha Psi, Alpha Phi Alpha, Phi Beta Sigma, Sigma Chi, Mu Phi Epsilon, Phi Delta Theta, FIJI, and Sigma NU.
+JU’s Greek system has many fraternity and sorority groups for students.
+Fraternities include Kappa Alpha Psi, Alpha Phi Alpha, Phi Beta Sigma, Sigma Chi, Mu Phi Epsilon, Phi Delta Theta, FIJI, and Sigma NU.
 Sororities include Delta Sigma Theta, Alpha Kappa Alpha, Delta Delta Delta, Alpha Epsilon Phi, Alpha Delta Pi, and Gamma Phi Beta.

 Students may also choose to use the campus game room, health fitness center, or students can choose to dine in the on-campus dining facility, while enjoying the natural beauty of the St. Johns River.
 There are also many student events, many of which are held by the university’s fraternities and sororities.
-Jacksonville University also has on-campus ministries.
+On-campus ministries are also available to students.

 Student Enrollment Demographics

-Jacksonville University is an active member of the NCAA.
+JU is an active member of the NCAA.
 The university offers twenty different sports programs to students.
-The Jacksonville mascot is Nellie the dolphin.
-The Jacksonville Dolphins’ team colors are forest green, white, and Vegas gold.
+The Jacksonville mascot is Nellie the dolphin and the team colors are forest green, white, and Vegas gold.

-Jacksonville University has athletic teams in basketball, cross-country, football, lacrosse, golf, soccer, tennis, baseball, softball, and rowing for men only.
-The Jacksonville football team are members of the Pioneer Football League.
-The Jacksonville Dolphins football stadium is located at D.B Milnie Field.
+The school has athletic teams in basketball, cross-country, football, lacrosse, golf, soccer, tennis, baseball, softball, and rowing for men only.
+The football team is a member of the Pioneer Football League and the football stadium is located at D.B Milnie Field.
 The Dolphins football team won the title in 2008 and 2010.
-The Dolphins baseball team is a member of the Atlantic Sun Conference.
-The Jacksonville Dolphins baseball stadium is the John Sessions Stadium.
+The Dolphins baseball team is a member of the Atlantic Sun Conference and the baseball stadium is the John Sessions Stadium.

 The Jacksonville Dolphins basketball team won the Atlantic Sun title in the 2008-2009 basketball season.
 The basketball court is held in Jacksonville Veteran Memorial Arena.
 Jacksonville University offers both men’s and women’s NCAA lacrosse.